mebobby2/SFML_Game_Development/README.md

 ## Upto Page 129 - The loading screen – sample

-Before doing that - implement the Application.hpp and Application.cpp class first.
-It replaces Game.hpp
+Before doing that - Use the new Application.hpp inside Main.cpp